EntDevLLC/WordPress-mobile-app-REST-API/README.md

 [logo]: https://tech-labs.co/img/logo.png "Tech Labs"

-Easily Using the WordPress REST API in a mobile app
+Easily Using the WordPress REST API in a mobile app by extended WordPress REST API Library Edit

 ## Installation
-Upload the plugin to your wordpress, Activate it, then use you API.
+Upload the plugin to your wordpress, Activate it, Then use you API.

 1, 2, 3: You\'re done!